You Have 7 Days. Here Is How to Use Them.

 What if my practice exam score on Day 4 is below 75%?

 Seriously consider postponing the exam by 1 to 2 weeks.
 A timed practice score below 75% three days before the real exam indicates gaps that three more days of study are unlikely to close.
-Rescheduling costs nothing at Pearson VUE if done more than 24 hours before the appointment.
-An additional $36.75 for a failed attempt plus 2 to 4 weeks of delay costs more than a 1-week postponement.
+Check the current Pearson VUE cancellation and rescheduling policy before making changes.
+The cost of an avoidable failed attempt is not just the fee.
+It is also the extra study cycle, the delay, and the second round of test anxiety.

 How many hours should I study the week before?